mlvnedward/n8n-Installation-with-SSL-and-Auto-Update/README.md

 - The cron job will automatically:
   - Run `sudo apt update` and `sudo apt upgrade -y`.
   - Restart the system with `sudo reboot` if necessary.
-- The system will execute the cron job daily at 2 AM without requiring password input because `sudo` permissions have been configured to allow these commands without a password.
+- The system will execute the cron job weekly at 2 AM without requiring password input because `sudo` permissions have been configured to allow these commands without a password.

 This setup ensures your system is regularly updated and rebooted without manual intervention.